dkrasne/visualizing_intertextuality/src/index.md

 const authorList = [];
 const authorTable = nodegoatTables.author_table;

-/* If there are any surviving bilingual poets, there may need to be a second filtering step at the works table. */

-// filter to authors that have written poetry in plottable meters
+// filter to authors that have written poetry in plottable meters let workSegFilter = nodegoatTables.work_seg_table.filter(workSeg => workSeg.meter_id !== proseID).map(workSeg => workSeg.work_id);

-//let proseID = "20849306";

-let workSegFilter = nodegoatTables.work_seg_table.filter(workSeg => workSeg.meter_id !== proseID).map(workSeg => workSeg.work_id);
 let workFilter = nodegoatTables.work_table.filter(work => workSegFilter.includes(work.obj_id)).map(work => work.author_id);